metatensor/metatrain/docs/src/advanced-concepts/transfer-learning.rst

   Features described in this section are experimental and not yet extensively tested.
 Please use them at your own risk and report any issues you encounter to the developers.
-The transfer learned models are not available yet in MD engines such as ASE or LAMMPS.
+The transfer learned models cannot be used in MD engines such as ASE or LAMMPS yet.

 This section describes the process of transfer learning, which is a